replicatedhq/troubleshoot.sh/docs/source/analyze/container-runtime.md

 As an example, the output will look like the following: `containerd://1.6.8`

-Troubleshoot uses a url parser to retrieve the scheme from the runtime.
-This is referenced in the Troubleshoot code at: https://github.com/replicatedhq/troubleshoot/blob/d5c7522be50d7e310d05e7a9679183f4056a89f5/pkg/analyze/container_runtime.go#L116)

 Some common container runtimes are:
  - `containerd`
  - `docker`